ewwmy/cheatsheets/typescript-en.md

     ...,
-    "noUnusedLocals": false, // warn when local variables aren't read "noUnusedParameters": false, // warn when a function parameter isn't read ...
+    "noUnusedLocals": false, // warn when local variables aren't read "noUnusedParameters": false, // warn when a function parameter isn't read "noFallthroughCasesInSwitch": true, // warn cases in `switch` statements without `break` "allowUnreachableCode": false, // disable warnings for unreachable code "noImplicitOverride": true, // ensure overriding members in derived classes are marked as `override` "noPropertyAccessFromIndexSignature": true, // error if we call a property defined as `[key: KT]: VT` ...
   },
 }